AiDAPT-A/AI_in_Architectural_Design_TUD/deliverables/README.md

 This is a placeholder for the student deliverables for the **AI Elective (5 ECTS)** at the Faculty of Architecture and the Built Environment, TU Delft.

-As part of the course, students developed data- and AI-driven design projects.
+As part of the course, students developed data- and AI-driven quantitative analysis of architectural projects.
 In addition to their posters, each student group wrote a blog post to reflect on their process, methodology, and outcomes.

 ## 📝 Student Blog Posts